This is the multi-page printable view of this section. Click here to print.

 Overview

 It is imperative that RsyncUI correctly tags tasks with data to be synchronized.
 If the tagging fails, some source data may not be synchronized.
-RsyncUI supports both the latest version of rsync and the older default version included in macOS 14 and macOS 15.
+RsyncUI supports both the latest version of rsync and the older default version included in macOS.

 The tagging of data to be synchronized is computed within the ParseRsyncOutput package, a local Swift Package for RsyncUI.